Skip to content

 Foundation Governor

-Responsibilities and committees – Member of the Resources Committee, Pay Committee, Admissions Committee and RE link.
+Responsibilities and committees – Member of the Resources Committee, Pay Committee, Admissions Committee, RE and Health and Safety link.

 Term of Office – 14.11.2023 – 13.11.2027